 Risk factors for prediabetes and diabetes

-Talk to your doctor about blood test options to diagnose prediabetes.
+Talk to your health care provider about blood glucose test options to diagnose prediabetes.
 If test results are normal, testing should be repeated at least every three years.
 In those without these risk factors, testing should begin at age 35.

 What is diabetes?